Durvillaea antarctica: Taxonomy

+Etymology

+The genus name Durvillaea was given in memory of the French explorer Jules Dumont d'Urville, while the Latin derived epithet refers to antarctic, due to the species' distribution in the southern oceans.

+The Māori language name rimurapa is based on a common Polynesian word for seaweed-like living things, rimu, and is likely the basis for the Māori language name for pasta (parāoa rimurapa).
+The common English language name bull kelp is unknown, but likely relates to the whip-like shape or the leathery texture of the species.

 Life cycle

 Durvillaea antarctica reproduces sexually by producing egg and sperm that are released into the water.
 Eggs and sperm are produced on specific sites of the frond.
 A large individual can produce 100 million eggs in twelve hours.
 The season when reproduction occurs varies with location, but is generally during winter months.
+Eggs are small and disperse over short distances, and they generally require calm or moderate wave action in order to settle and successfully attach to substrates.